 What can I do if Court information has been registered incorrectly?

-If you believe a county court Judgment has been registered incorrectly, you should contact the relevant court directly.
+If you believe a County Court Judgment has been registered incorrectly, you should contact the relevant court directly.
 You will need to provide the court with the judgment case number shown on your credit file.

 What affects your credit file?